ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Scenario 3: Prevent one group from communicating with two other groups

-In this scenario, we will set up an Information Barriers policy that prevents people in one group (we'll call them Investors) to communicate with two other groups (we'll call them Research and Sales).
+In this scenario, we define an Information Barriers policy that prevents people in one group (Investors) to communicate with two other groups (Research and Sales).

 > [!IMPORTANT]
 > Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).